mrakgr/Trading-Journal/journal_2025.md

 But in return for not buying this training course, I am going to stick to my plan of not trading until I've finished the training completely.

 I am on the right track by looking only at gap ups and relative volume.
 They even have a module on how to swing trade using their methods.

+10:25pm.
+Watching trading vids right now is only entertainment for me.
+I cannot lose track of my goals and make an impulse buy here.
+Even if by chance the discount goes away, I can always just pay the 5k for it.
+It'd be worth it regardless.